-ANA orders a dozen 787 Dreamliners from Boeing, with options for five more
+Boeing lands year’s first sales win as Japan’s ANA orders a dozen 787 Dreamliners

-Tuesday in Tokyo, the board of All Nippon Airways (ANA) approved a firm order for a dozen Boeing 787 Dreamliners, with an option to purchase five more later, Boeing’s first sales win of the year.
+The board of All Nippon Airways (ANA) on Tuesday approved a firm order for a dozen Boeing 787 Dreamliners, with an option to purchase five more later, giving Boeing its first sales win of the year.

 Based on market data from airplane valuation firm Avitas, the firm order is worth about $1.9 billion after standard discounts.

-In addition, ANA said it will acquire three new 787-9s from Atlantis Aviation Corporation, a virtually unknown company.
+In addition, ANA said it will acquire three new 787-9s from Atlantis Aviation Corp., a virtually unknown company.
 Atlantis must be one of the 787 buyers listed as an unidentified customer in Boeing’s order tally, perhaps a financial investment company that purchased the planes intending to resell them on delivery.

 Japan has long been Boeing’s most solid market and ANA its most reliable customer.
 If ANA exercises the five options, which is likely, the 20 new aircraft would bring the total number of Boeing 787s operated by ANA to 103 and make the Japanese carrier the largest operator of the airplane.